 Despite an intensive investigation, the killer's identity has still not been determined.
-However, there are some clues that have been left behind.
-For instance, police have found traces of DNA at some of the crime scenes.
+However, some clues have been left behind.
+For instance, police have found DNA traces at some crime scenes.
 But even with this clue, the killer has still not been caught.

 In 2010, a reward of up to $100,000 was offered for evidence leading to the apprehension and sentence of the person responsible.